kooBH/2-speaker-single-process/README.md

 # 2-speaker-single-process
 Can I use 2 speakers in a single process ?
-=> Yes.
-But not clear.
+=>Can use N speakers and M Microphones in a single process.
+But need to use multiple audio interfaces.

 ```
 device = 0
 name = hw:HDA Intel PCH,0